 I did NOT want to pull out the blender, use nontraditional ingredients like cashews or almonds or tofu, or do a RAW lemon bar.

 I wanted classic lemon bars-gluten free!

-You can find an earlier version of this recipe with a raspberry twist in my gluten free raspberry lemonade bars recipe.
+You can find another version of this recipe with a lavender twist in my gluten free lavender lemon bars recipe.

 Here are my secrets to making the best gluten free lemon bars!

 Egg whites in the gluten free shortbread crust.

 I know, egg whites in shortbread is not traditional.
 In my recipe testing, it is the best way to give the gluten free shortbread crust the structure it needs without compromising the buttery goodness that is shortbread.

 Why should I use powdered sugar in gluten free shortbread crust?